-Department of Justice Subpoena.
-In January 2015, we were served with a subpoena by the U.S. Department of Justice directing us to produce certain documents relating to our and our subsidiaries' and affiliates' origination and securitization of sub-prime automobile contracts since 2005, in connection with an investigation by the U.S. Department of Justice in contemplation of a civil proceeding for potential violations of the Financial Institutions Reform, Recovery, and Enforcement Act of 1989.
-We are among several other securitizers of sub-prime automobile receivables who received such subpoenas in 2014 and 2015.
-Among other matters, the subpoena requested information relating to the underwriting criteria used to originate these automobile contracts and the representations and warranties relating to those underwriting criteria that were made in connection with the securitization of the automobile contracts.
-We have produced documents in response to the subpoena, and we are unaware of any subsequent material developments in the government's investigation.
-The investigation could in the future result in the imposition of damages, fines or civil or criminal claims and/or penalties.
-No assurance can be given as to the ultimate outcome of the investigation or any resulting proceeding(s), which might materially and adversely affect us.
+Department of Justice Industry Inquiry.
+In January 2015, we were served with a subpoena by the U.S. Department of Justice (the "DOJ") directing us to produce certain documents relating to our and our subsidiaries' and affiliates' origination and securitization of sub-prime automobile contracts since 2005, in connection with an investigation by the DOJ in contemplation of a civil proceeding for potential violations of the Financial Institutions Reform, Recovery, and Enforcement Act of 1989.
+The DOJ in its investigation requested information relating, among other matters, to the underwriting criteria used to originate these automobile contracts and to the representations and warranties relating to those underwriting criteria that were made in connection with the securitization of the automobile contracts.
+We are among several other securitizers of sub-prime automobile receivables who received such subpoenas in 2014, 2015 and 2016.
+We have provided the required information, and we were advised by the DOJ in February 2018 that no further information is required of us and that no enforcement action is recommended.